miggymofongo/asteroid/README.md

+3.07.24

+my landing page looks different now! i added a whole mini "about me" section in the off canvas nav bar with icons that lead to my email, Yakihonne, LinkedIn, and lightning wallet info.
+I have to spend more time on the about me page and deck it out.

 1.22.24 update

 I pushed again today.
 Trying to set up a self hosted nip-05 verifier but am having  no success yet.